ucsdlib/workshops/_posts/2022-06-28-atmospheric-science.markdown

 ## Introduction:

-This hands-on workshop will cover basic concepts and tools used with the Python programming language and version control with Git.
-Participants will be encouraged to help one another and to apply what they have learned to their own research problems.
-See the workshop website for more details and schedule.
+This free two-day virtual workshop designed to introduce librarians and library staff to the basics of atmospheric science, including reference questions, collections and data management, and common resources used in the discipline.

 ## Topics:

-* Python
-* Git
+* Collection Development
-* Unix Shell
+* Remote Sensing
+* Scientific Data Management
+* Atmospheric and Oceanic Sciences Librarianship
+* Open Educational Resources (OER)

 ## Dates

-* June 26 - June 29, 2023
+* June 28 - June 29, 2022
-* 1:00 PM - 4:00 PM (PST)
+* 1:30 PM - 4:30 PM (ET)

 ## Location